Wind-WindKids/winding/samples/sophieandwind/back_cover_quartet.md

 Sophie and Wind — The Quartet
 Two ordinary kids.
 A real Dragon.
 And the sky.

 When a Dragon teaches Sophie and Wind to fly ultralight eGulls in California, flying turns out to be the easy part.
 A bicycle accident in Paris changes everything—and ice creeps between them.
-They navigate the turbulence of growing up, the rules and kingdoms that try to claim them, and learn that sometimes a simple *Hi* is enough to find their way back to each other.
+They navigate the turbulence of growing up, the rules and kingdoms that try to claim them, and learn that sometimes a simple *Hi* is enough and not enough.

-A story about first flight, relationships, and the freedom to write your own rules in the sky.